Aimer101/dogebook/README.md

 # WHAT IS DOGEBOOK?

-Dogebook is a simple social media application that have all the basic functionality in modern social application including:
+Dogebook is a simple social media application that have the basic functionalities in modern social application including:

 * Make a post
 * Like, Favorite, Share and Reply to a post